-We conducted this audit pursuant to Article V, Section 1 of the State Constitution and the State Comptroller's authority as set forth in Article 3 of the New York State General Municipal Law.
+We conducted this audit pursuant to Article V, Section 1 of the State Constitution, and the State Comptroller's authority as set forth in Article 3 of the New York State General Municipal Law.
 To accomplish our audit objective and obtain relevant audit evidence, our procedures included the following steps:

-- We used our professional judgment to select the City for audit based on geographic location across NYS applied to a list of counties, cities, towns, villages and school districts (excluding NYC), not currently in the OSC audit process at the time of selection. - We interviewed City officials to gain an understanding of the process for creating, disseminating and monitoring sexual harassment prevention training for employees and elected officials. - We reviewed relevant State laws and guidance from NYS, as well as City policies to gain an understanding of their sexual harassment prevention policy and training. - We reviewed the City Council meeting minutes for the 2021 and 2022 calendar year to determine any action taken related to sexual harassment prevention. - We reviewed and assessed the sexual harassment prevention training materials provided by the City to determine whether the training met minimum required State law. - We determined the total number of employees and elected officials at the City during our audit period by obtaining and reviewing an employee listing and discussions with City officials. - Of the 308 total City employees and elected officials, a sample of approximately 10 percent (or 30) was selected.
-Using the City's employee listing, all seven elected officials were selected as part of the sample total, with the remaining 23 selected to include both supervisory and nonsupervisory employees.
-One of the 23 employees selected (supervisory) was a new hire.
+- We used our professional judgment to select the City for audit based on geographic location across NYS applied to a list of counties, cities, towns, villages, and school districts (excluding NYC), not currently in the OSC audit process at the time of selection. - We interviewed City officials to gain an understanding of the process for creating, disseminating and monitoring sexual harassment prevention training for employees and elected officials. - We reviewed relevant State laws and guidance from NYS, as well as City policies to gain an understanding of their sexual harassment prevention policy and training. - We reviewed the City's Council meeting minutes for the 2021 calendar year to determine action taken related to sexual harassment prevention. - We reviewed and assessed the sexual harassment prevention training materials provided by the City to determine whether the training met minimum required State law. - We determined the total number of employees and elected officials employed at the City during our audit period by obtaining and reviewing an employee listing and obtaining the number of Council members from the City's legal department. - Of the 1,484 total City employees and elected officials, a sample of 10 percent (or 150) was selected.
+Using the City's employee listing, all eight elected officials who served during the audit period were selected as part of the sample total, the remaining 142 employees were selected to include both supervisory and nonsupervisory titled employees.
+We used our professional judgment to select 58 supervisory employees and 84 nonsupervisory full time and part time employees.